-Copper, Non-metalic sheathed (Romex)
+Copper, Non-metalic sheathed (Romex), Cloth sheathed w/o ground, Knob and Tube

 At the time of the inspection, the predominant, visible branch wiring appeared to be in good condition.
 Any visible defects will be listed separately in the report.